Blue Origin NS-23

-Blue Origin NS-23 was an uncrewed sub-orbital spaceflight mission, operated by Blue Origin, which launched on 12 September 2022.
+Blue Origin NS-23 was an sub-orbital cargo spaceflight mission of Blue Origin's New Shepard rocket, New Shepard Booster 3 (NS3), which launched on September 12, 2022.
 The booster failed during max q about a minute after launch, triggering the launch escape system which removed the capsule from the booster.
 The capsule landed successfully, while the booster was destroyed upon impact with the ground.

 Flight

 The flight involved the capsule RSS H. G. Wells and the propulsion module Tail 3, forming the New Shepard stack.
-The vehicle was originally intended to launch on 31 August but was grounded by bad weather, first to 1 September and then to 12 September.
+The vehicle was originally intended to launch on August 31 but was grounded by bad weather, first to September 1 and then to September 12.